ekmadsen/IdentityService/README.md

 # Usage #

 Call the Identity service in your solution via an [IAccountService](https://github.com/ekmadsen/IdentityService/blob/master/Contract/IAccountService.cs)-typed [Refit](https://www.nuget.org/packages/Refit/) proxy.
-See [Refit GitHub site](https://github.com/reactiveui/refit) for an explanation of how to use Refit proxies and a detailed description of Refit's features and benefits.
+See the [Refit GitHub site](https://github.com/reactiveui/refit) for an explanation of how to use Refit proxies and a detailed description of Refit's features and benefits.
 In short, Refit provides strongly-typed C# classes for invoking service methods, whether you own (have source code for) the service endpoint or not.
 It in no way precludes writing weakly-typed javaScript code (such as AJAX) to invoke the same service methods.
 It provides the best of both worlds (server-to-server calls and browser-to-server calls).

 #  Benefits #